 - 4. EPA has also included in the regulations a F-list, found at 40 CFR section 261.31.
 It identifies wastes from common manufacturing and industrial processes as hazardous.
 Because the processes generating these wastes can occur in different sectors of industry, the F list wastes are known as wastes from non-specific sources. - 5.
 The regulations also include a K-list.
 However, the K-list identified hazardous waste from specific sectors of industry and manufacturing and are considered source-specific wastes.
 For this reason, they cannot be generated at Messiah University (as we are not in any of these specific sectors). - 6.
-EPA has also generated a list of heavy metals.
-If concentrations of these metals in the waste meets the limits listed, then it is a hazardous waste.
-Additionally, a TCLP test may be required (ex., soil, liquids) to determine the concentration of metals.
+Wastes that have not been specifically listed may still be a hazardous waste if they exhibit one of four characteristics: - Ignitability can create fires under certain conditions, are spontaneously combustible, or have a flash point less than 60 degrees C (140 degrees F).
+See 40 CFR 261.21 (Waste code D001) - Corrosivity acids or bases (pH \leq 2, \geq 12.5) and capable of corroding metal containers such as storage tanks, drums and barrels.
+See 40 CFR 261.22 (Waste code D002) Reactivity unstable under "normal" conditions.
+They can cause explosions, toxic fumes, gases, or vapors when heated, compressed, or mixed with water.
+See 40 CFR 261.23 (Waste code D003) - 7.
+Toxicity harmful or fatal if ingested or absorbed.
+When toxic wastes are land disposed, contaminated liquid may leach from the waste and pollute ground water.
+(Toxicity Characteristic Leaching Procedure TCLP Test).
+See below for a list of toxic chemicals and their associated waste codes (D004 D043).

-Heavy Metal Allowable Limit (PPM) Hazardous Waste Code
+Pollutant Allowable Limit (PPM) Hazardous Waste Code

 Arsenic 5.0 ppm (mg/L) D004

 Barium 100.0 ppm (mg/L) D005

 Cadmium 1.0 ppm (mg/L) D006

 Chromium 5.0 ppm (mg/L) D007

 Lead 5.0 ppm (mg/L) D008

 Mercury 0.2 ppm (mg/L) D009

 Selenium 1.0 ppm (mg/L) D010

 Silver 5.0 ppm (mg/L) D011

+Endrin 0.02 ppm (mg/L) D012